 How Does It Work?

-OSV is a student-lead pilot independent of Chalkboard Project.
-Chalkboard strongly believes in authentic student voice and only provides support as students request it, including: youth development, financial, and an adult advisor.
+OSV is a student-led initiative supported by Chalkboard Project.
+Chalkboard strongly believes in authentic student voice and provides support including youth development, financial, and an adult advisor.

 What has authentic student voice accomplished so far?

 Oregon Student Voice achieved several milestones during their first pilot year: